xenanetworks/tdl-xoa-converter/docs/source/getting_started/using_converter.rst

 Step 1.
 Create Project Folder
 ------------------------------

 First, create a folder on your computer at a location you want.
-This folder will be the place where you keep your XOA RFC test suites and a simple Python program to load and run them using XOA RFC Core framework.
+This folder will be the place where you keep your XOA RFC test suites and a simple Python program to load and run them using XOA RFC test framework.

 Let's create a folder called ``/my_xoa_project``